-Air quality data from two sites in the Ras Laffan region, RLAC and ALKH, were available for the August 23-30, 2004, episode.
+Air quality data from two sites in the Ras Laffan region, RLAC and ALKH, were available for the August 23-30, 2004, period.
 The RLAC site is located in the southeastern portion of the RLIC.
 The ALKH site is located on the north side of the city of Al Khor at the edge of a housing community.
 The data were initially provided from these sites for August and September 2004.
 However, data from the first week of August were suspect.

 The ALSH site is located in the park at Al Shamal.
 Data became available for this site in the last week of November 2004 and was available for the second period investigated.

-The air quality measurements available at each of these three sites are summarized in Table 1.
-These data along with available meteorological data were analyzed to gain a better understanding of high ozone days in the Ras Laffan area
+These data along with available meteorological data were analyzed to gain a better understanding of high ozone days in the Ras Laffan area.